 - Plan for graduation

 The Radiologic Technology Program is based on a full-time, 2-year (40 hours per week) course of study.
 The academic year runs from September to August.
 It is divided into four 16-week semesters, a 12-week summer session and an 8-week summer session.

 The curriculum is based on the Standards for an Accredited Educational Program in Radiologic Sciences as established by the Joint Review Commission on Education in Radiologic Technology (JRCERT); the curriculum recommendations of the American Society of Radiologic Technologists (ASRT), and the Task Inventory of the American Registry of Radiologic Technologists (ARRT).

 The program consists of classes and labs held at the UW-Milwaukee campus.

 The clinical education component of the Radiologic Technology Program consists of 6 semesters.
-There are a required number of competencies the student must complete by the end of the 6th semester.
-Evaluation of the student’s positioning skills, equipment manipulation, and use of radiation protection, patient care and knowledge of image production is conducted by the clinical instructors, clinical coordinator, program director and registered staff technologists.
+There are a required number of competencies you must complete by the end of the 6th semester.
+Evaluation of your positioning skills, equipment manipulation, and use of radiation protection, patient care and knowledge of image production is conducted by the clinical instructors, clinical coordinator, program director and registered staff technologists.

 Clinical rotations include:

 - Ascension Columbia St. Mary’s Milwaukee Campus

 - Ascension Columbia St. Mary’s Ozaukee Campus, Mequon